Skip to main content

 • Security - TLS implementation via CiscoSSL library.

 • FIPS 140-2 compliance - When Device to Cloud Connectivity is used with a compatible hardware model and firmware version it will meet the requirements for FIPS 140-2 compliance.
-You can find these noted below in the section, Supported Firmware/Models.
+You can find these noted below in the section, FIPS-140 Compliant Firmware Versions.
 FIPS 140-2 compliance is a certification level required for US federal government agencies.

 • Scale and performance - Overall enhanced cloud-connectivity experience.